You’ll find most Oahu golf

 search and invest your time into the following 3 golfing resorts:

 Turtle Bay Golf & Resort (Arnold Palmar Course), Ko Olina Golf Club ~ Hawaii Prince Golf Club

-As you can see, there are many Oahu golf courses to choose from, no matter what your handicap is!
-Go make your reservations and have a great time.....
+There are many Oahu golf courses to choose from, and we have hightlighted the best!
+No matter what your handicap is, go make your reservations and have a great time out there...